sjentsch/lsjDocs-i18n/README.md

 Please also have a look at two other translation projects related to jamovi, the [translation of the jamovi user interface](https://hosted.weblate.org/engage/jamovi/) and the [translation of the jamovi documentation](https://hosted.weblate.org/engage/jamovidocs/).

-We are grateful to Weblate-team who host libre projects as ours free of charge.
+We are grateful to the [Weblate-team](https://weblate.org/) who host libre projects as ours free of charge.